gered/Llanfair/README.md

 Regardless, here I will be extending the original application as best I can by adding some missing features here and there and fixing bugs as needed.

+## !!
+Beta Status Warning !!

+Right now I consider the code and releases on this repository to be in a beta state.
+It is very, very possible that I will make changes in the near future which will break compatibility with old config files / splits causing them not to load in Llanfair.
+If this is a problem for you, I suggest that you hold off on using these releases for now!

 ## Download

 Check the [releases page](https://github.com/gered/Llanfair/releases) for downloadable JARs.